How to Get Around Phuket?

 Grab Taxi is an excellent alternative to Tuk Tuks if you prefer a more conventional way to get around the island.
 It’s less colourful than a tuk-tuk, but seats are a lot more comfortable, you get air con, and you know how much the price is before you go so you won’t need to bargain.
 (There is no more UBER in Thailand).
 Note that Grab is not allowed to pick you up from Phuket Airport.
 You will have to use one of the many other ways to get from Phuket airport to your hotel.

-Phuket Smart Bus goes from beach to beach, all the way from Phuket Airport to Rawai Beach.
+The Phuket Smart Bus goes from beach to beach, all the way from Phuket Airport to Rawai Beach.
 It is an easy and convenient addition to Phuket transportation options.
-It’s more time-consuming than taxis or Tuk Tuks as it goes from a defined bus stop to bus stop as bus do, but it is incredibly cheap and comes with air con.
-You will pay with a card you can buy on the bus and refill it at some shops around the island.
-The Phuket Smart Bus is gaining in popularity.
+It’s more time-consuming than taxis or Tuk Tuks as it goes from a defined bus stop to bus stop, but it is incredibly cheap and comes with air-con.
+You buy a ‘Rabbit Card’ as you board the bus, then refill it at some shops around the island.
 Read more about Phuket Smart Bus

 Motorbike Taxis are fast fun and relatively cheap but not available everywhere around the island.
 Probably in Patong, Kata, Karon and Phuket Town.
 You can bargain the asked price a little.
 You can easily spot a Motorbike Taxi by their colourful jacket with a number printed on it.
 They probably will honk at you anyway as they are pretty good at reading lost travellers’ body language.

 5. Renting a Motorbike

 Renting a bike is a convenient option because it is widely available, cheap and gives you full freedom.
 At the contrary of a case, it is relatively effortless to park anywhere (except in the vicinity of Bangla Road at night!)